 Setup instructions:

-Arrange pumpkins or apples in a designated area for easy picking
+Arrange pumpkins or apples in a designated area for easy picking.

 Required materials:

-Pumpkins or apples
+Pumpkins or apples (sourced locally if possible).

 Fundraising variations:

-Make it into a decoration contest
+Make it a decoration contest judged by teachers or a panel of parents.

 Setup instructions: